Some links on this page are affiliate links. See full disclosure in the page footer.

 • A user signs up and gets value from your product.

-• They share it with others, often as part of using it (e.g., sending files, posting listings, inviting collaborators).
+• They share it with others, often as part of using it, such as sending files, posting listings, or inviting collaborators.

 • The new users repeat the cycle, generating a loop of continuous growth.

 Viral loops rely on value sharing, not value trading.
-And when done well, they’re one of the most cost-effective ways to scale.
+When done well, they’re one of the most cost-effective ways to scale.

 5. Implement A/B Testing